 With all this jockeying for the best deal going on, you would think that the market will settle to some sort of business price equilibrium – something the buyers will be willing to shell out and the sellers willing to accept.
 Enter the fair market value:

 The business price that a willing buyer will pay, and a willing seller will accept for the business.
-Both parties are assumed to act in full knowledge of all the relevant facts, and neither being compelled to close the sale.
+Both parties are assumed to act in full knowledge of all the relevant facts, and neither being compelled to do the deal.

-In other words, the market approach to business valuation is a great way to determine the company's fair market value – a monetary value exchanged in an arms-length transaction with the buyer and seller each acting in their best interest.
+In other words, the market approach to business valuation is a great way to determine the company's fair market value – the amount of money changing hands in an arms-length transaction with the buyer and seller each acting in their best interest.

 If you know the market, you can support your offer or asking price.
 After all, if the going rate is this much, why would you offer more or accept less?

 The income approach cuts at the core of why people go into business – making money.
-Unsurprisingly, the economic principle of expectation prevails here:
+Unsurprisingly, the economic principle of expectation rules here:

 If I invest time, money and effort into business ownership, what economic benefits and when will it provide me?

-The income valuation approach helps you to figure what kind of money the business is likely to bring as well as to assess the risk.
+The income valuation approach helps you figure out what kind of money the business is likely to bring as well as to assess the risk.